ralph-groupscholar/website/ralph.md

+2026-02-06 00:44:30 — Iteration 38
+- Reviewed current codebase and recent git history for context.
+- Captured a Playwright full-page screenshot of groupscholar.com; the automated render still shows large blank vertical gaps with the hero reappearing lower in the page.
+- Sketched creative follow-up tasks focused on stabilizing automation snapshots, tightening above-the-fold narrative, and adding new visual cues.
+- Adjusted automation snapshot CSS to keep long-form content visible alongside the snapshot cover.

 2026-02-06 00:35:28 — Iteration 37
 - Reviewed current codebase and recent git history for context.
 - Captured a Playwright full-page screenshot of groupscholar.com; the automated render still shows a huge blank mid-page gap with the hero reappearing lower on the page.